Frequently Asked Questions

 We recommend that you set-up an appointment with one of our doctors for a free consultation as soon as you have attended one of our monthly seminars.

 This is a common question.
-The laparoscopic sleeve gastrectomy or laparoscopic gastric bypass.
-With new surgeries being introduced, the choice can cause confusion.
+The laparoscopic sleeve gastrectomy and laparoscopic gastric bypass are both excellent and safe surgeries.
 Each of these surgeries has different weight loss profiles and the amount of data available on long term weight loss varies.
 Many factors go into making a decision about which surgery Is best suited for you.
 Your preferences and goals for weight and restoration of health are important factors in helping you make the correct decision.
 During your initial consultation, we would be happy to discuss all surgery options with you in more detail and recommend the best option for your individual health needs.

 No, after either the sleeve or bypass your newly created “stomach” has a very small capacity.
 After returning to a regular diet you will consume between 1-3 ounces and feel very full.
 When you get this feeling you should stop eating.
 Your daily approximate calorie intake will be between 800-1000 calories daily.